Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Saltstraumen

 Arriving late in the evening, we didn’t get to cast our eyes on the maelstroms of Saltstraumen.
-We would have to wait until the next day to what a current of up to 18 knots could do.
+We would have to wait until the next day to see what a current of up to 18 knots could do.

-We did however get to witness a magical sunset over Saltstraumen.
+We did, however, get to witness a magical sunset over Saltstraumen.

-If like me you didn’t know what a maelstrom meant, this definition will save the day; it’s a powerful whirlpool in the sea or a river.
+If, like me, you didn’t know what a maelstrom meant, this definition will save the day; it’s a powerful whirlpool in the sea or a river.

 fishing boat on Saltstraumen at sunset